Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 );
 ```

-Next, we will create a `CortexSearchRetreiver` class to connect to our cortex search service and add the `retrieve` method that we can leverage for calling it.
+Next, we can go back to our python notebook and create a `CortexSearchRetreiver` class to connect to our cortex search service and add the `retrieve` method that we can leverage for calling it.

 ```python
 import os